pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 * **Productive, expressive use of real languages.** Providing a common runtime that can be bound to existing languages, taking advantage of the idioms of that language: from abstraction, through to packaging.
 * **Continuous delivery for cloud native infrastructure.** Providing a common structure to connect application code and infrastructure code to ensure a rapid inner development loop, and a well-managed outer operational loop.

-### Consistency and power across cloud technology paradigms.
+### Consistency and power across cloud technology paradigms

 The fragmentation of existing tools and DSLs is consolidated within the Pulumi framework which offers:

 **Multi-Language Runtime.** The Pulumi runtime was architected to support many languages, and to do so in an idiomatic way for all aspects of a target language: style, syntax, packages, etc. It currently supports JavaScript, TypeScript, Python, and Go and is fully open source to accept contributions for alternative languages.